Exiv2/exiv2/git_guidelines.md

 ## Commit messages

-The first line of a commit message should be < 80 characters long and briefly describe the whole commit.
-Optionally, you can prefix the summary with a tag/module in square brackets (e.g. travis if your commit changed something for Travis, or testsuite for the testsuite, or tiff-parser, etc.).
-If the commit requires additional explanation, a blank line can be put below the summary followed by a more thorough explanation.
+- The first line of a commit message SHOULD be < 80 characters long and briefly describe the whole commit.

+- You CAN prefix the summary with a tag/module in square brackets (e.g. travis if your commit changed something for Travis, or testsuite for the testsuite, or tiff-parser, etc.).

+- If the commit requires additional explanation, a blank line SHOULD be put below the summary followed by a more thorough explanation.

+- If a issue on GitHub is fixed, then this issue SHOULD be mentioned in the commit message.

+  A message of the form "fixes #aNumber" result in GitHub automatically closing issue #aNumber once the issue got merged (this line SHOULD be placed in the detailed description below the summary).

+- If the commit fixes an issue that got a CVE assigned, then you MUST mention the CVE number in the commit message.
+Please also mention it in commit messages for accompanying commits (like adding regression tests), so that downstream package maintainers can cherry-pick the respective commits easily.

-A commit message can look like this:
+A good commit message would look like this:
 ```
 [travis] Fix mac osx jobs